astroneer-team/astroneer-templates/with-prisma/README.md

 This template includes the following dependencies:

+### Scripts

+- `build`: Builds the project.
+- `dev`: Starts the development server.
+- `start`: Starts the production server.
+- `lint`: Lints the project.
+- `format`: Formats the project.
+- `postinstall`: Runs the `prisma generate` command after installing the dependencies.

 ### dependencies

 - `@astroneer/cli`: The CLI tool for Astroneer.js.
 - `@astroneer/common`: The common library of Astroneer.js.
 - `@astroneer/core`: The core library of Astroneer.js.
+- `@prisma/client`: Prisma Client is an auto-generated and type-safe query builder that's tailored to your database schema.
+- `zod`: A TypeScript-first schema declaration and validation library.

 ### devDependencies